-dnssec-checkds [-d dig path] [-D dsfromkey path] [-f file] [-l domain] [-s file] zone dnssec-checkds verifies the correctness of Delegation Signer (DS) or DNSSEC Lookaside Validation (DLV) resource records for keys in a specified zone.
+dnssec-checkds [-d dig path] [-D dsfromkey path] [-f file] [-l domain] [-s file] zone dnssec-checkds verifies the correctness of Delegation Signer (DS) resource records for keys in a specified zone.

-Specify a digest algorithm to use when converting the zone's DNSKEY records to expected DS or DLV records.
+Specify a digest algorithm to use when converting the zone's DNSKEY records to expected DS records.
 This option can be repeated, so that multiple records are checked for each DNSKEY record.